 Quite often there is a need to clean up HTML from some source, be it user input or data gathered by scraping, which needs to be cleaned up.
 With the SoupStrainer class in collective.soupstrainer this is made easy.
-It uses BeautifulSoup to parse and clean up HTML.
-The constructor of the class takes three arguments.
+It uses beautifulsoup4 to parse and clean up HTML.
+The constructor of the class takes four arguments.

 An instance of the SoupStrainer class can be called directly with one argument.
-The argument can either be a string, in which case it will internally be parsed by BeautifulSoup and the result will be unicode, or it can be a parsed HTML tree created by BeautifulSoup, in which case it will be modified in place and be returned again.
+The argument can either be a string, in which case it will internally be parsed by beautifulsoup4 and the result will be unicode (or string in python 3), or it can be a parsed HTML tree created by beautifulsoup4, in which case it will be modified in place and be returned again.